MicrosoftDocs/defender-docs/defender-endpoint/behavior-monitor-macos.md

 sudo mdatp config behavior-monitoring --value disabled
 ```

-For more information, see: [Resources for Microsoft Defender for Endpoint on macOS](/defender-endpoint/mac-resources)
+For more information, see: [Resources for Microsoft Defender for Endpoint on macOS](/defender-endpoint/mac-resources).

 ### Verifying Behavior Monitoring detection

-Microsoft Defender for Endpoint on macOS antivirus behavior monitoring seamlessly integrates into the existing preventive experiences.
-Behavior monitoring details and artifacts can be explored locally using the existing Microsoft Defender for Endpoint on macOS command line interface.
+The existing Microsoft Defender for Endpoint on macOS command line interface can be used to review behavior monitoring details and artifacts.

 ```bash
 sudo mdatp threat list
 ```
-For more information on to test for a behavior monitoring (prevention/block) detection, see [Behavior Monitoring demonstration](/defender-endpoint/demonstration-behavior-monitoring).
+For more information on how to test for a behavior monitoring (prevention/block) detection, see [Behavior Monitoring demonstration](/defender-endpoint/demonstration-behavior-monitoring).

 ### Frequently Asked Questions (FAQ):